Inverted what? Searches for obscure financial term spike on Google

 The spread between U.S. 2-year and 10-year note yields has slipped below zero before each of the last five U.S. recessions, although it has taken anywhere from 12 to 24 months for the recession to occur.
 The curve’s inversion often ended before a recession began, and the inversions did not predict the length or severity of an economic downturn.

-The U.S. yield curve has returned to its normal since last Wednesday’s inversion, with benchmark 10-year notes on Monday yielding 1.611%, about 0.05 percentage points more than equivalent 2-year notes.
+The U.S. yield curve has returned to its normal since last Wednesday’s inversion, with benchmark 10-year notes US10YT=RR on Monday yielding 1.611%, about 0.05 percentage points more than equivalent 2-year notes US2YT=RR.

 Economists and investors are watching to see if the yield curve again reverts and enters an inverted trend, which would increase concerns across Wall Street and put more pressure on the Federal Reserve to cut interest rates to bolster the economy.